-At the Quaker Yearly Meeting in April 2011 it was agreed that installing a Photo-voltaic Solar Array at the Settlement would serve as a testimony to our care for the earth and could be seen as offsetting the Society’s carbon footprint incurred by Friends travelling on our collective business.
+At the Quaker Yearly Meeting in April 2011 it was agreed that installing a Photo-voltaic Solar Array at the Settlement would serve as a testimony to our care for the earth and could be seen as offsetting the Society’s carbon footprint incurred by Friends traveling on our collective business.
 Our goals would be educational, economic and environmental.
 The total cost was estimated at $55,000 excl GST which was raised by gifts from individual Friends and from the Society’s funds with a contribution from Settlement funds.

 We opted for PV Solar systems and selected powercrisis of Ramarama, South Auckland as our supplier.
 The site chosen to implement the solar array was the roof of the Sleeping House built in about 1980 with a concrete tile roof.
 It faced almost due North (almost ideal) with a pitch of 19 degrees (flatter than ideal but favouring summer energy collection).
 An ideal location for an inverter and connection to the building’s main electrical supply were nearby.
 We calculated the roof was a size that would carry 50 standard panels @193watts each which would give us a total of 9.650 kilowatts (just under the 10Kw transition limit).